WindVChen/Sitcom-Crafter/README.md

 Download the essentials for Human-Human Penetration Loss from the [official website](https://drive.google.com/uc?id=16eYddIxKPaZU-PjrH1x0Fgsen-x0ip3f) provided by [BUDDI](https://github.com/muelea/buddi) and save them in the `HHInter\data`.

-#### Human locomotiona and human-scene interaction pretrained weights and configurations
+#### Human locomotion and human-scene interaction pretrained weights and configurations

 Download the pretrained weights and configurations of the human locomotion and human-scene interaction modules from the [official website](https://drive.google.com/drive/folders/1AvM4GvdkG1OkggaQnggNeGmt2xgipKRU) by [DIMOS](https://github.com/zkf1997/DIMOS) and save them in the `HHInter\` path (force overrides if there are conflicts).